How “Success-Only” Activities Promote Learning

 This activity may be adapted to teach discrimination of nickels and quarters by cutting an opening just large enough for the nickels to fit through.
 This will help them to learn that the nickels are not as large as the quarters because only the nickels will fit through the slot.

 Traditional baby shape sorters have 3 or more shapes and corresponding holes.
 This may be too frustrating for children with learning challenges.
 It is easiest to begin by inserting a single shape into one corresponding hole.
 Gradually increase the challenge by providing more complex or a greater number of shapes to insert.
-The little girl shown above is inserting blocks and flat plastic pieces into the 2 corresponding holes.

-Its easy to make shape sorters!
+It’s easy to make shape sorters!
 My 2-year-old client had previously mastered inserting a round shape into a round hole.
 I cut a square hole into the yogurt container so that only blocks fit inside.
 He found it challenging to orient the block before inserting it.
 I provided lots of opportunities to practice this skill by using only blocks.
 After he mastered orienting blocks, he worked on fitting dominoes into a small rectangular opening.

 The little boy in the photo above must orient the rectangular rings to fit over the sword.
 I cut the rings out of detergent bottles.
 I bought the sword at the dollar store.
 He loves swords and is motivated to engage in this repetitive task.
 He was next ready to try the triangular shaped ring stack shown below!